Cray-HPE/docs-csm/operations/system_admin_toolkit/usage/SAT_Bootprep.md

 in the input file.
 The command also makes sure that the schema version of the input file is compatible with the schema version understood by the current version of `sat bootprep`.
-For more information on schema version validation, refer to the `schema_version` property description in the bootprep input file schema.
+For more information on schema version validation, see the `schema_version` property description in the bootprep input file schema.
 For more information on viewing the bootprep input file schema in either raw form or user-friendly HTML form, see [View SAT Bootprep Schema](#view-sat-bootprep-schema).